ibrahimyzc/IBM_Data_Science_Projects/README.md

 # IBM Data Science Professional Certificate Projects

 This repository contains the projects I completed as part of the **IBM Data Science Professional Certificate** on Coursera.
 The certificate program provided a comprehensive introduction to data science concepts, tools, and techniques, with hands-on experience in data analysis, machine learning, and data visualization.
-Over the course of 10 modules, I gained proficiency in Python, SQL, data visualization, and machine learning.

 ## Certificate Overview